On this page

 If your partner has personal debts, creditors are not entitled to make a claim on his or her business assets or your personal assets.

 Registering a general partnership at the Chamber of Commerce

-It's mandatory to register your VOF in the Commercial Register (Handelsregister) maintained by the Chamber of Commerce (Kamer van Koophandel, KvK).
+It's mandatory to register your VOF in the Commercial Register (Handelsregister) at the Netherlands Chamber of Commerce (Kamer van Koophandel, KVK).

 You may have agreed certain maximum signing powers in your general partnership contract, e.g. €10,000.
 If you include this limit when you list your VOF in the Commercial Register, it will also apply to third parties.
 Doing so clarifies the amounts that partners can sign for and allows business relations to verify this quickly and easily.